Corporate governance

 Nomination and Remuneration Committee

-The Nomination and Remuneration Committee consists of the President & CEO and all independent outside Directors who are Audit and Supervisory Committee Members.
+The Nomination and Compensation Committee consists of all independent outside directors who are audit committee members and the Representative Director, President and Chief Executive Officer, with more than half of its members meeting the independence criteria.
 This committee supervises the training plans for successor candidates, determines the specific amount of remuneration for officers, and transparently provides proposals and explanations to the Board of Directors.
 It devotes sufficient time and resources to the appointment and dismissal of the CEO, directors, and executive officers, and selects individuals who possess the necessary objectivity, transparency, and timeliness to recommend to the Board of Directors.
 In addition, if the committee recognizes that the CEO is not adequately fulfilling their role, it will recommend their dismissal to the Board of Directors in a timely manner.
 It also evaluates the performance of directors who will serve as executive officers and members of the Board of Directors for the next fiscal year, evaluates personnel and executive officers who do not serve as directors, and deliberates the state of the officer remuneration system, as well as the appropriateness of remuneration levels.

 Activity status of the Nomination and Remuneration Committee